Frontear/Epignosi/README.md

 # Epignosi
-A simple java analyser and decompiler.
-Currently only supports Java 13
+A simple Java decompiler, designed with readability in mind.
+It is designed to decompile **only** Java 8 classes.

 ## License